Dhruvika1208/Medication-Assistant-Tool/README.md

 2. **Browser Push Limits**: Desktop notifications require the React application tab to remain open in the browser.
 If the tab or browser is closed, JavaScript timers stop, and alerts will not fire.

 ---
+## Medical Disclaimer

+> [!WARNING]
+> This application provides medication information from FDA drug-label data for informational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare provider for individualized medical guidance.